ipverse/asn-info/README.md

 - Offline lookups (no API rate limits to deal with)
 - Pretty much anything where you need to map ASNs to operators

+## Related projects

+- **[as-overlay](https://github.com/ipverse/as-overlay)**: Autonomous system metadata overlays that supplement and enhance the authoritative data in this repository.
+When overlay data is applied, entries will have an `origin` value of `overlaid` in the JSON format.

 ## Questions or issues?

 Head over to the [feedback repo](https://github.com/ipverse/feedback) if you have questions, issues, or suggestions.